dxlabskku/We-Know-Who-Wins/README.md

 ![Model_Structure](codes/model_structure_GAT.png)

 Both the passing graph and in-game features of each team are input to the model.
-The passing graph passes through three convolution blocks consisting of graph convolution-dropout-elu layer to be pooled into graph embedding.
+The passing graph passes through three graph network blocks consisting of graph attention-dropout-elu layer to be pooled into graph embedding.
 The graph embeddings of both teams that have been fused with the in-game features are combined again to finally return the probability for each class.

 ## Dependencies